 Errors on credit reports are actually more common than you may think so combing over your credit report can benefit your score if it is indeed being pulled down by someone else’s negative information.
 If it isn’t, the exercise can be instrumental in illustrating what you need to do to improve your creditworthiness.
 Most versions of reports point out what items are particularly detrimental to the person’s score.

-Everyone is entitled to a free credit report from one of the major bureaus — Experian, Equifax or Transunion — each year, which can be obtained by visiting www.annualcreditreport.com.
+Everyone is entitled to a free credit report from the three major bureaus — Experian, Equifax or Transunion — each year.
 You can also monitor your score for free and get advice on what might be pulling your score down with the Credit Report Card.

 A first missed payment can cause a great credit score to fall 100 points or more.
 The good news is, so long as you don’t follow up this misstep with an even bigger one, you won’t feel the full effect for the entire seven years it takes the line item to age off your credit report.
 Begin to undo the damage by getting current on your payments and re-committing yourself to making all future ones on time.